 In this blog post, I will be diving into a relatively specific insight by conducting a Power BI trend analysis.
 By walking through exactly how I got there, you will learn so much about what you can do with Power BI and DAX.
 I really dive into this concept of measure branching, which I love implementing.
 It’s about layering measures one on top of the other until you get the desired result.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is a truly powerful technique because you can work your way up to any calculation and still have the workings of the data model to enable filtering of your data.